HiveMQ Edge REST API

 The user DN is constructed by combining the username with a base DN template.
 This is the fastest method and works well for flat LDAP structures.

-Example: For username alice with configuration:
+Example for username alice with configuration:

-The constructed DN would be: uid=alice,ou=people,dc=example,dc=org
+the constructed DN is: uid=alice,ou=people,dc=example,dc=org

 Use this mode when: